noaione/yuusha-shoukan-ln/sources/v11/chapter2.md

 Feeling somewhat uncomfortable and nervous, I timidly tried to speak to Eden-san.

-[…Ummm, do you need something from me again?]
+[...Ummm, do you need something from me again?]

 [Yes, that’s right, my beloved child.
 As you had said, Mother just returned once to readjust her body to see you again.]